-Tumours are usually accompanied with inflammation, and the uptake of many PET tracers is increased in inflammation.
+Tumours are usually accompanied with inflammation, and the uptake of many PET radiopharmaceuticals is increased in inflammation.
 TSPO tracers may be useful in detecting inflammation in tumours, since uptake of TSPO ligands is generally not increased in tumours (Wu et al., 2014).
 However, TSPO is upregulated in some cancer cell lines and tumour specimens, and TSPO tracer [18F]GE-180 has shown remarkably high tumour-to-background contrast in glioblastoma (Albert et al., 2017).

 Neuroendocrine tumours (NETs) are a heterogeneous group of tumours that originate from neuroendocrine cells, and are often small and can be situated almost throughout the body.
 Somatostatin receptor scintigraphy (SNS) is a standard procedure for the detection of NETs.

 NETs typically overexpress somatostatin receptors (SSTRs).
 These receptors are used as targets for radiopharmaceuticals for both NET detection and therapeutics.
-111In-labelled SSTR2 ligand DTPA-octreotide ([111In]pentetreotide) is routinely used SPECT tracer for NET detection.
+111In-labelled SSTR2 ligand DTPA-octreotide ([111In]pentetreotide) is routinely used SPECT radiopharmaceutical for NET detection.
 Several 68Ga-labelled SSTR tracers have been introduced for PET imaging (Fani et al., 2017).
 However, SSTR imaging is not specific to NETs; for example some lymphomas express SSTRs (Ruuska et al., 2018).
 Peptide receptor radionuclide therapy (PRRT) with 177Lu-carrying somatostatin analogues, such as [177Lu]dotatate (Strosberg et al., 2017), is routinely used in treatment of inoperable NETs.
 Kidneys and bone marrow are the dose-limiting organs for PRRT.